St David's College, Llandudno

 St David's College is a private, boarding and day, middle and high school occupying Gloddaeth Hall in Llanrhos, Llandudno, north Wales.
 The school was founded by John Mayor in 1965 with the aim of offering a whole-person education based on Christian principles and outdoor education.
-The school also supports children and young adults with learning difficulties and has a whole-school approach to dyslexia with considerable emphasis on developing individual talents.
+The school also supports children and young adults with learning difficulties and has a whole-school approach to dyslexia with emphasis on developing individual talents.

 Buildings

 It occupies an eclectic variety of buildings such as Gloddaeth Hall, centred on the Minstrel Hall dating from the Tudor period, right up to Chelsea/Augusta Houses and the Keith Lennard Technology Centre, which have all been built in the last few years.

+In 2022 the school began a £15 million refurbishment project.
+As part of this, the sports hall was demolished in 2022.
+The site where it stood is planned to be replaced with a performing arts centre.
+There are also plans to create new rugby and football pitches, and to restore the original chapel.

 Boarding houses

 It has five boarding houses all situated on the campus grounds: